Sedrat-Abdelmoumene/qr-orders-system/README.md

 ## 📸 Screenshots

-> **Note:** To ensure images render properly, upload your screenshot files to your repo's `screenshots/` folder or drag and drop them directly into the GitHub web editor.

 ### 1. Table QR Code Generator
 Staff can specify the number of tables and auto-detect server address to generate and download individual or batch printable QR codes.